wobomagondarr/ccipher/README.md

 Explanation:

-This section defines the decrypt function, which performs Caesar Cipher decryption.
-It retrieves the shift value, input text, and a set of characters.
+- Similar to the **`encrypt()`** function, this function handles the decryption process.
+- It starts by getting the shift value from the user.
+- It calculates the actual shift value (taking the modulo 26) for decryption.
+- It defines the character set **`chars`** just like in the encryption function.
-It generates a key for decryption based on the shift value.
+- It generates a substitution key for decryption based on the given shift value.
-The function then decrypts the input text using the key and displays the result in the GUI.
+- It takes the input text entered by the user.
+- It processes the input text character by character, decrypting only the alphabetic characters using the key.
+Non-alphabetic characters remain unchanged.
+- The result is displayed in the **`result_text`** Text widget, with text color set to dark green.

 Section 4: GUI Initialization